Terminal Agents Suffice for Enterprise Automation: Analysis and Discussion

 While terminal agents achieve the best cost--performance tradeoff, some tasks are markedly more convoluted to accomplish through API calls than through the UI.
 It is worth separating two cases: tasks a terminal agent can reach programmatically but only indirectly, and the narrower set for which the platform exposes no programmatic path at all.

-Some platform operations are inherently tied to the browser session and have no API equivalent.
-A clear example is ServiceNow's \emph{impersonation} feature, which allows an administrator to act as another user.
-The terminal agent discovers what appears to be the correct endpoint (\texttt{/api/now/ui/user/impersonate}) and receives an HTTP 200 response, but the impersonation never takes effect: the session state it depends on is carried by browser cookies rather than the response.
+Some operations are tied to the browser session, which makes them awkward to drive through API calls.
+ServiceNow's \emph{impersonation} feature, which lets an administrator act as another user, is a clear example.
+The terminal agent finds what appears to be the correct endpoint (\texttt{/api/now/ui/user/impersonate}) and receives an HTTP 200 response, but the impersonation never takes effect: the session state it depends on is carried by browser cookies rather than the response.
 Reproducing this programmatically requires capturing and replaying those cookies, which none of our agents discovered.
-The web agent accomplishes the same task in two steps by clicking the user menu and selecting the target user.
+The web agent completes the task in two clicks: the user menu, then the target user.

-Tasks that require reading rendered UI elements, such as extracting values from a chart, are fundamentally inaccessible to terminal agents.
-In these cases, the terminal agent queries the underlying tables and recomputes the aggregations, but the rendered output may differ due to rounding, formatting, or chart-specific display logic.
-The web agent, by contrast, can directly observe the rendered state, making a one-step observation of what is otherwise a multi-step reconstruction.
+Tasks that target values rendered in the UI, such as extracting a figure from a dashboard chart, are reachable but indirect.
+The terminal agent queries the underlying tables and recomputes the aggregation, which usually works, but the rendered value may differ due to rounding, formatting, or chart-specific display logic.
+The web agent reads the rendered state, making a one-step observation of what is otherwise a multi-step reconstruction.

-The most significant limitation arises with tasks that involve interacting with complex UI interfaces, such as drag-and-drop workflow editors.
-Although it is not part of the tasks used for benchmarking, consider a task such as: \emph{``Create a workflow triggered daily that looks up all high priority incidents assigned to Fred Luddy and send him an email with the details.''} A web agent can complete this through standard UI interactions in Flow Designer.
-Although recent work shows that such workflows can be generated programmatically~\citep{ayala2024generating}, this capability is not exposed through the platform’s public APIs.
-As a result, terminal agents have no reliable way to perform this task.
+The one genuine capability gap arises with tasks involving complex UI interfaces such as drag-and-drop workflow editors.
+Consider a task outside our benchmark: \emph{``Create a workflow triggered daily that looks up all high priority incidents assigned to Fred Luddy and send him an email with the details.''} A web agent completes this through standard UI interactions in Flow Designer.
+While recent work shows such workflows can be generated programmatically~\citep{ayala2024generating}, this capability is not exposed through the platform's public APIs, leaving terminal agents no reliable path.

-Taken together, these cases suggest that browser access is a shorter path for a minority of tasks rather than a capability the terminal lacks, and that combining both interfaces lets agents select the most effective interaction mode for each subtask.
-We explore this approach with a hybrid agent in Appendix~\ref{sec:hybrid}.
+Taken together, these cases suggest that browser access is a shorter path for a minority of tasks rather than a capability the terminal lacks, and that combining both interfaces lets agents select the most effective mode for each subtask.
+We explore this with a hybrid agent in Section~\ref{sec:hybrid}.